k-hench/getting_stuff_done/docs/R.md

 ## Know

 You should know the **tidyverse**.
-It not *one*, but actually *a collection* of packages which make working in R just so much more pleasant, streamlined readable, fun...
+It not *one*, but actually *a collection* of packages which make working in R just so much more pleasant, streamlined, readable, fun...

 The biggest impact so far on my own coding came from four packages that are part of the **tidyverse**.
 I list them below together with those functions from these packages which really made a difference.